Cyber Monday 2019: 100+ best deals and sales to shop

 Major retailers

-- Amazon: The mega-retailer is in full Cyber Monday mode with thousands of discounts.
-We'll be covering all the top deals that get released tomorrow, but it's definitely worth keeping an eye on Amazon's Gold Box page throughout the weekend.
+- Amazon: The mega-retailer is in full Cyber Monday mode with thousands of discounts. it's definitely also worth keeping an eye on Amazon's Gold Box page.

-- Apple: The new AirPods Pro are on sale for $234.99.
-The Second Generation AirPods with Standard Case, 7th Gen 10.2-inch iPad and Apple Watch Series 5 are all available for the lowest prices we've ever seen.
+- Apple: The new AirPods Pro are on sale for just $234.99.
+The Second Generation AirPods with Standard Case and Apple Watch Series 5 are both available for some of the lowest prices we've ever seen.
+The 7th Gen 10.2-inch iPad is also available for an all-time low price, and you can pick one up yourself from Amazon or Target.
+Finally, Amazon is discounting tons of Apple accessories this Cyber Week.

 - Best Buy: Best Buy is running hundreds of deals across departments, including TVs, laptops and gaming consoles.

-- GameStop: GameStop is hosting Cyber Monday deals on the Xbox One, PlayStation 4, Nintendo Switch and tons more.
+- GameStop: Cyber Monday deals on the Xbox One, PlayStation 4, Nintendo Switch and tons more.

-- Nordstrom: Nordstom is rolling out a ton of incredible deals through Cyber Monday, like nearly $20 off the fan-favorite (and our favorite) Spanx Faux Leather Leggings or 30% off the Softly Structured Knit Tunic, a perfect everyday sweater.
+- Nordstrom: Nordstom has a ton of incredible deals, like nearly $20 off the fan-favorite (and our favorite) Spanx Faux Leather Leggings or 30% off the Softly Structured Knit Tunic, a perfect everyday sweater.
+And to make the savings even sweeter, spend $125 and get a $25 credit, $250 for a $50 credit and $400 or more for a $100 credit.

-- Overstock: During Overstock's full Cyber Week of deals, you'll get free shipping and up to 70% off thousands of items.
+- Overstock: Get free shipping and up to 70% off thousands of items.
 Keep checking back since the brand is also featuring daily doorbuster deals and flash sales.

 - Sephora: The mega beauty retailer is offering major deals on tons of sets that are perfect for gifting, along with new deals dropping every day.

-- Target: Target is hosting tons of incredible doorbusters right now, with big markdowns on everything from Apple products to up to 50% off headphones, $100 off video game consoles and $50 off the Fitbit Versa 2.
+- Target: Target is hosting tons of incredible doorbusters right now, with big markdowns on everything from $100 off the 7th Gen 10.2-inch iPad to up to 50% off headphones, $100 off video game consoles and $50 off the Fitbit Versa 2.
 Plus, you'll get a 20% off coupon when you spend $50 or more, to use on a future Target purchase between December 3 and December 14.

-- Walmart: Hundreds of products are being discounted across electronics, home, video games and toys.
-From up to 40% off Samsung products to $70 off the Bose QuietComfort 35 IIs with Google Assistant, there's a ton to save on.
+- Walmart: Hundreds of products are discounted across electronics, home, video games and toys.
+From up to 40% off Samsung products to $70 off the Bose QuietComfort 35 IIs with Google Assistant to 60% off fashion and 40% off home.

-- Wayfair: Wayfair is extending its Black Friday Blowout, which features up to 80% off furniture, home decor, rugs and much more.
+- Wayfair: Wayfair has kicked off its Cyber Monday Blowout, which features up to 80% off furniture, home decor, rugs and much more.

 Tech, gaming and toys

-- Amazon devices: Alexa-enabled devices are seeing huge discounts.
-Nearly every Amazon Echo is marked down during Cyber Week, while the Echo Dot and Dot with Clock just hit their lowest prices ever.
+- Amazon devices: Alexa-enabled devices are seeing huge discounts with nearly every Amazon Echo is marked down during Cyber Week.
+The Echo Dot and Dot with Clock just hit their lowest prices ever.

 - Bose: We're big fans of Bose, both for the quality of the brand's products and an incredibly balanced soundstage.
 Save on the QuietComfort 35 IIs, SoundLink Micro and the line of home speakers.